pscally1005/pscally1005.github.io/_posts/draft/2025-10-04-aquafaba-ice-cream.markdown

 - vanilla extract
 Description: Do you know what to do with leftover <a href="/recipes/classic-tahini-hummus">aquafaba</a>?
 If you guessed making ice cream, then you'd be correct; how'd you possibly get that?
 This vegan chocolate ice cream contains only 5 simple ingredients you likely have on hand right now.
 It's sweet and chocolatey, with a subtly salty flavor, giving it a sea salt chocolate vibe.
 Being free of gluten and <a href="/misc/hidden-sugar">refined sugar</a>, this healthy ice cream is the perfect light and refreshing treat that's low in <a href="/misc/calories">calories</a>
 Instructions:
-- In a large glass bowl, bear your aquafaba and lemon juice with a hand mixer for about 3 minutes, or until foamy and you have soft peaks.
+- In a large glass bowl, beat your aquafaba and lemon juice with a hand mixer for about 3 minutes, or until foamy and you have soft peaks.
 Apple cider vinegar will also work in place of lemon juice

 - Beat in the vanilla until fully combined.
 Next, beat in the maple syrup (or honey or <a href="/recipes/sugar-free-syrup">sugar free syrup</a>).
 Finally, beat in the cocoa powder